robusta-dev/robusta/docs/user-guide/configuration.rst

 We recommend you enable this if haven't yet installed Prometheus on your cluster.

-The alerts are currently based on kube-prometheus-stack but we expect to diverge more over time.
+The alerts are based on excellent work already done by the kube-prometheus-stack project which itself takes alerts from the kubernetes-mixin project.

+Our alerting will likely diverge more over time as we take advantage of more Robusta features.